Texas and St. Louis Railway: Effects and legacy

-Where the line of the T&SL, controlled by Paramore, crossed the line of the Iron Mountain, controlled by Jay Gould, the people of the town formed at that location wanted to use for its name “Paragould.”
-However, Gould was not happy about receiving second billing, and originally refused to use that name in his train schedules, instead using “Parmley” but later acquiescing to “Para-Gould.”
-The city name nonetheless evolved over time to “Paragould,” which it remains today.
+Where the line of the T&SL, controlled by Paramore, crossed the line of the Iron Mountain, controlled by Jay Gould, the people of the town formed at that location wanted to use for its name Paragould.
+Gould was not happy about receiving second billing, though, and originally refused to use that name in his train schedules, instead using Parmley, but later acquiescing to Para-Gould.
+The city name, nonetheless, evolved over time to Paragould, which remains today.

-The importance of the T&SL to the land it crossed was demonstrated by the fact that mere notice the railway was coming through the town of Brinkley, Arkansas was enough for the owners of the Cotton Plant Railroad, which originated in Brinkley, to convert to the T&SL's 3-foot gauge in order to be compatible.
-The Arkansas Midland Railroad converted from its 3 foot, 6 inch gauge to 3-foot gauge in 1883, in order to achieve gauge compatibility with the T&SL where the two lines interchanged at Clarendon.
-When the successors of the T&SL converted to standard gauge, the owners of the Cotton Plant, by then 56 miles long and known as the Batesville and Brinkley (and later as the White and Black River Valley Railway), converted to standard gauge as well.
+The importance of the T&SL to the land it crossed was demonstrated by the fact that mere notice the railway was coming through the town of Brinkley, Arkansas, was enough for the owners of the Cotton Plant Railroad, which originated in Brinkley, to convert to the T&SL's three-foot gauge to be compatible.
+The Arkansas Midland Railroad converted from its 3 ft, 6 in gauge to three-foot gauge in 1883 to achieve gauge compatibility with the T&SL where the two lines interchanged at Clarendon.
+When the successors of the T&SL converted to standard gauge, the owners of the Cotton Plant, by then 56 miles long and known as the Batesville and Brinkley (and later as the White and Black River Valley Railway), converted to standard gauge, as well.
 The Arkansas Midland likewise converted to standard gauge a year after the T&SL did.